 6. Buy quality meat, poultry, and seafood.
 Going to a slaughterhouse is not recommended because most of us cannot take the order, see traces of blood, or see our livestock before a kill – My apologies for being so blunt.
 If you are a vegetarian, there’s nothing to worry about.
 It would be best if you found other types of protein replacements.
 Examine your meat, poultry, and seafood before purchasing.
 Make sure that whatever you are buying looks fresh and smells fresh.

 7. Research food brands before making your purchases.
 Food is getting expensive every day.
 If you follow a healthy lifestyle, it is even more costly.
 Caring about the environment and caring about humanity has always been an essential factor when it comes to researching a brand.
 Of course, there’s a lot that we are not aware of because no brand is 100% transparent.
 Generic brands or not, you still have to do your research.
-Brands with a legitimate foodservice footprint (a brand that follows proper nutrition guidelines and regulations) are the ones to follow and buy their products.
+Many supermarkets sell quality products under their own brands; do your research, and it will be a payoff.
+Brands with a legitimate food service footprint (a brand that follows proper nutrition guidelines and regulations) are the ones to follow and buy their products.

 8. When cooking on the stovetop, turn your pan-handle to the side.
-Who wants to get burned or create messes in the kitchen.
+Who wants to get burned or create messes in the kitchen?
 We all know that cleaning a kitchen is not something you take lightly.
-With all the potential cross-contamination and pathogens that may be lurking without your knowledge, minimizing messes and injuries is on top of the list.
+With all the potential cross-contamination and pathogens that may be lurking without your knowledge, minimizing messes and injuries is at the top of the list.

 9. Eyeballing or measuring your ingredients correctly.
 Many experienced cooks do not use measuring cups or spoons often.
 They know precisely the amount of seasoning and spices to put when preparing a whole roasted chicken.
 They can tell exactly the amount of spices needed to flavor that chicken.
 For a baker, it is different.
 You DO NEED to measure.
 No eyeballing allowed.
 You need to measure the ingredients and adjust the ratios when necessary properly.
 You cannot bake a Cake a L’orange that requires 2 cups of flour and think that one tablespoon of sugar will be enough.
 Not in this kitchen!
 Always use your measuring tools for both cooking and baking.